Caromin/ChauffeurUSv3/README.md

 2. Better validation checks before registering.
 (High Priority)
    a.
 Found erros, need to redirect page when clicked, because sending weird errors after 2nd and maybe 3rd click after a good submit.
    b. cant catch correct error for duplicate emails.
+   c. removing match in the checks removed the errors
 3. Must disable hot module in app.js for production, I believe webpack is fine, but if manual refresh, webpack will rebundle and page will update even though it shouldnt.
 (Low Priority)

 Ignored files: